lindsayrr8/lindsayrr8.github.io/_posts/2024-10-4-my-new-blog-post.md

 **c.** Compute the mean and standard deviation of your sample. <br />
 **d.** Compare the Mean and Standard deviation of your sample to the entire population of this set (8, 14, 16, 10, 11). <br />

-To begin, we can take our dataset and plug the values into vectors:
+To begin, we can take our dataset and plug the values into a vector:
 ```R
 # Number of ice cream purchases in an academic year
 # per each of five housemates